friendly-bits/shell-scheduler/REFERENCE.md

 ### Short version

-#### Helper library: `job-term-ppid.sh` (`/proc` PPID-walk)
+#### Helper library: `job-term-ppid.sh` (**PPID-walk mechanism**)

-Reconstructs each job's process tree by walking PPID links in `/proc/<pid>/stat`, freezes it with `SIGSTOP` (re-scanning to catch races), then delivers `SIGKILL`.
+Reconstructs each job's process tree by walking PPID links in `/proc/<pid>/stat`, freezes all processes in the tree with `SIGSTOP`, then delivers `SIGKILL`.
 Needs only `/proc` and `awk` - no cgroups, no root - which makes it the universal fallback that works on essentially any Linux.
-It cannot find processes reparented to init, and does not verify process termination, so `<running_pids>` reported to the **scheduler completion callback** may list job PIDs whose trees are already gone.
+It cannot find orphaned processes, and does not verify process termination, so `<running_pids>` reported to the **scheduler completion callback** may list job PIDs whose trees are already gone.

 Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_ppid`; call `proc_ppid_supported` first to probe availability.

-#### Helper library: `job-term-children.sh` (`/proc` children-walk)
+#### Helper library: `job-term-children.sh` (**children-walk mechanism**)

-Same mechanism, guarantees, and limitations as the PPID-walk library, but discovers each job's descendants from the kernel's `/proc/<pid>/task/<tid>/children` files instead of PPID links.
-Those files require a kernel built with `CONFIG_PROC_CHILDREN`; where present they make discovery more efficient, so prefer this library over the PPID-walk one there.
+Same mechanism, guarantees, and limitations as the **PPID-walk** library, but discovers each job's descendants from the kernel's `/proc/<pid>/task/<tid>/children` files instead of PPID links.
+Those files require a kernel built with `CONFIG_PROC_CHILDREN`.
+This mechanism implements discovery of descendant processes PIDs more efficiently, so prefer it over the PPID-walk mechanism.

-Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_children`; call `proc_children_supported` first to probe availability.
+Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_children`.
+Optionally call `proc_children_supported` first to probe availability.

-#### Helper library: `job-term-cgroup.sh`
+#### Helper library: `job-term-cgroup.sh` (**cgroup mechanism**)

-When spawning jobs, puts each job in its own **cgroup v2**.
+When spawning jobs, puts each job in its own cgroup.
 When terminating jobs, kills the whole process tree - including orphaned grandchildren - via the kernel's `cgroup.kill`.
 Process kills are kernel-verified, so under normal operation `<running_pids>` reported to the **scheduler completion callback** is empty even after timeouts or an early exit.
 Requires cgroup v2 with `cgroup.kill` (kernel >= 5.14) and write access to a cgroup - available when running as root, when started by the systemd user manager, or in a container with a writable cgroup mount.

 Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_cgroup`; call `cgroup_cleanup_supported` first to probe availability.